hugot/phpinspect.el/README.md

 # phpinspect.el

 WIP.
-Documentation is in the making.
+More documentation is in the making.

+For bug reports and/or feature requests visit the [ticket tracker](https://todo.sr.ht/~hugot/phpinspect.el)

-Example config:
+## Example config

 ```elisp
 ;;;###autoload